Root fertilizing, disease control, pruning and more

 You choose trees and ornamentals with care.
+They are a major investment.
 You’ve watched them grow.
 Now let Greenlawn help you keep them healthy.

 Root fertilizing is a far more effective method of feeding trees than sprinkling products on the surface (and having rain wash it away).
 Greenlawn knows which amendments each tree needs and how to deliver the right amounts in the right places.

 The most common diseases of trees we see in St. Clair County and surrounding areas include leaf spot, powdery mildew and scab.